 I started by creating a plan and evaluating all my debts and deciphering which ones were not mine, what debts were about to be removed, debts that needed to be worked on or disputed, and what new debts I needed to start working on getting.

 Yes, you heard right!
 You have to get into debt in order to improve your credit.

 If you don’t have any credit make sure to start off with a secured credit card via your bank.
 You can also get prequalified for credit without it affecting your credit score.

 6. Use an app to track your progress

-Keeping track of all your assets, your credit cards, and setting a budget is super important.
+Keeping track of all your assets, and your credit cards, and setting a budget is super important.
 That’s why I recommend this amazing app provided by Intuit.
 I’ve been using this amazing app for years and I love it and highly recommend it.
-It keeps track of all your bills, reminds you of when your bills are due and overall helps you stay on track with all your bills.
+It keeps track of all your bills, reminds you of when your bills are due, and overall helps you stay on track with all your bills.